The AbMat Barbell Bomb is a landmine attachment that can be used anywhere.

 AbMat Barbell Bomb Review

-Overall, the Barbell Bomb makes a good landmine attachment.
+Overall, the Barbell Bomb makes an ok landmine attachment.

-Definitely easy to set up than most other landmine attachments since it just slides into the barbell sleeve.
+Definitely easier to set up than most other landmine attachments since it just slides into the barbell sleeve.

 It’s not fool proof but it’s a good alternative to a post landmine attachment where you have to set up a stack of weight plates just to get started.